sheldonkappel/us_car_accidents_mini_analysis/README.md

 * How does total number of accidents vary across the states?

 ## Note
-Some data was recently removed from this dataset so I have good reason to be the dataset is a bit flawed.
-Which exact data that was removed was not given so I was unable to account for any specific error in my analysis with that respect.
+Some data was recently removed from this dataset so I have good reason to believe that the dataset is a bit flawed.
+The exact data that was removed was no longer accessible so I was unable to account for any specific error in my analysis with that respect.